BeyondCelestial/opengltest/README.md

 *Italic*
 ~~Strike-through aka deprecated~~

-Here some basic usage of the library
+Here's some basic usage of the library
 > var usage = someImpressiveLibrary(dependency);